The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

 Students may complete a major or minor in Italian Studies.

-Based on an interdisciplinary approach that views culture as a global phenomenon, the aims of the major in Italian are to acquire a knowledge of Italian language and literature and an understanding of Italian culture, including cinema, art, journalism, pop culture, and music.
-The Department of Italian also cooperates with the Departments of French and Spanish in the Romance Languages major and with the other foreign languages in the TriCo for a major in Comparative Literature.
+Based on an interdisciplinary approach that views culture as a global phenomenon, the aims of the major in Italian Studies are to acquire a knowledge of Italian language, literature, and culture, including cinema, art, journalism, pop culture, and music.
+The Department of Italian Studies also cooperates with the Departments of French and Spanish in the Romance Languages major and with the other foreign languages in the TriCo for a major in Comparative Literature.
 The Italian Department cooperates also with the Center for International Studies (CIS).

 Before the start of the senior year, each student must complete, with a grade of 2.0 or higher, two units of foreign language.
 Students may fulfill the requirement by completing two sequential semester-long courses in one language, either at the elementary level or, depending on the result of their language placement test, at the intermediate level.
 A student who is prepared for advanced work may complete the requirement instead with two advanced free-standing semester-long courses in the foreign language(s) in which she is proficient.
 Non-native speakers of English may choose to satisfy all or part of this requirement by coursework in English literature.

 Italian Language/Literature (ILL) and Italian Cultural Studies (ICS) Major